edenede2/miniProj/.github/instructions/miniProj.instructions.md

-Copilot Project Instructions – Seq2Seq Mini Project
+Copilot Project Instructions – Seq2Seq Mini Project (Revised)
+0. Absolute Priorities

+As Copilot Chat in this repository, you must follow this priority order:

+Satisfy the official mini-project instructions (Mini Project.pdf) exactly, including:

+Reimplementation of the paper’s architecture.

+Use of WMT’14 En→Fr with a 10k train subset and small val/test subsets.

+Producing (a) a notebook with executed outputs and (b) a 3–4 page report (Intro, Implementation, Baseline Results, Discussion).

+Mini Project

+Faithfully reimplement the Seq2Seq architecture and training procedure of Sutskever et al. (2014) as much as is feasible in this setting.

+1409.3215v3

+Only after the baseline reproduction is working and documented, you may:

+Add diagnostic experiments for poor performance.

+Explore careful, well-documented variations and improvements.

+At any point, you may (and should) open and consult the local mini-project PDF in the repo if there is any doubt about requirements.

+The user’s environment is:

+CPU only, with 32 cores and 250 GB RAM (no GPU assumed).

+You may use multi-processing (e.g., DataLoader num_workers) and somewhat larger models than “Colab-tiny”, but you must still keep training time reasonable.

 1. Your Role

 You are an expert deep learning engineer and PyTorch practitioner helping to implement and analyze the mini project:

 Reimplementation of “Sequence to Sequence Learning with Neural Networks” (Sutskever et al., 2014) for English→French machine translation.

-Your goal is to help produce clean, correct, and well-structured code and a solid experimental baseline, fully aligned with the mini-project requirements.

-Always assume:

-The user cares about faithfully following the paper, but within limited compute (e.g., Colab).

-Code should be educational, explicit, and reproducible, not “black box” or over-abstracted.
+1409.3215v3

+Your responsibilities:

+First and foremost: ensure the implementation and experiments match the assignment instructions and the original paper as closely as is feasible.

+Help produce:

+Clean, correct, well-structured PyTorch code.

+An end-to-end notebook that runs fully.

+Plots and analyses required for a strong mini-project report.

+A draft report (Intro, Methods/Implementation, Results, Discussion) in markdown that the user can convert to PDF.

+Whenever you deviate from the paper or the mini-project instructions, you must explicitly describe and justify the deviation in a markdown cell and, later, in the report draft.

-2. Project Context & Requirements
+2. Project Context & Official Requirements
-2.1 Paper & Task
+2.1 Assignment (Mini Project.pdf)

+The mini-project requires:

+Mini Project

 Paper: “Sequence to Sequence Learning with Neural Networks” – Sutskever, Vinyals, Le (2014).

-Task: English → French Neural Machine Translation.
+Task: English→French Neural Machine Translation.

-Your implementation should:

-Mirror the encoder–decoder LSTM architecture in the paper as closely as compute allows.

-Use 4 recurrent layers in both encoder and decoder.

-Implement the core Seq2Seq training loop with teacher forcing and sequence-level decoding (greedy or beam search).

-2.2 Dataset

-Dataset: WMT’14 English–French translation task.
+Dataset: WMT’14 English–French translation task (Hugging Face wmt14).

-Source: Hugging Face datasets library.

-Use the wmt14 dataset with the fr-en configuration (which has translation["en"] and translation["fr"]).

-Sampling constraints (very important):
+Compute subset:

-Use only 10,000 training examples (reproducible subset).
+Use exactly 10,000 samples from the training set for training.

-Use small, reproducible subsets for validation and test (e.g., 1,000 examples each).
+Use small, reproducible subsets for validation and test.

-All sampling must be random but with a fixed seed to ensure reproducibility.

-Concretely, when you generate code for data loading, you should:

-Use:
+Outputs:

+A code file, preferably a notebook with executed outputs.

+A 3–4 page PDF report with:

+Introduction

+Implementation

+Baseline Results

+Discussion (challenges, insights, reasons for performance gaps vs paper).

+You must help the user produce everything required above.

+2.2 Paper & Task

+From Sutskever et al.:

+1409.3215v3

+Model: 4-layer LSTM encoder + 4-layer LSTM decoder.

+Input: English sentence, reversed word order (source reversed, target not).

+Output: French sentence.

+Training objective: maximize log-probability of correct translation.

+Important implementation details to mirror as much as possible:

+Deep LSTMs (4 layers).

+Gradient clipping (global norm threshold 5).

+Teacher forcing (standard left-to-right decoding during training).

+Softmax over target vocabulary.

+Where full replication (e.g., 8,000-dimensional LSTMs with 384M parameters and multi-GPU training) is infeasible, you must scale down and document exactly how and why.

+3. Dataset & Preprocessing Requirements

+Dataset: wmt14, configuration "fr-en", via Hugging Face datasets.

 from datasets import load_dataset raw_ds = load_dataset("wmt14", "fr-en", cache_dir="data/hf_cache")

-Then create subsets like:

 train_ds = raw_ds["train"].shuffle(seed=42).select(range(10_000))
 val_ds   = raw_ds["validation"].shuffle(seed=42).select(range(1_000))
 test_ds  = raw_ds["test"].shuffle(seed=42).select(range(1_000))

-3. Data Preprocessing Requirements

-When helping with data code, you should:

-Treat English as source, French as target:

-src = example["translation"]["en"]
-tgt = example["translation"]["fr"]
+Source language: English → example["translation"]["en"]

+Target language: French → example["translation"]["fr"]

+You must:

 Implement a clear text preprocessing pipeline:

 Normalize whitespace.

-Lowercase or keep case consistently (and document the choice).
+Decide on case handling (lowercased vs cased).
+Whatever you choose:

+Keep it consistent.

+Document the decision and how it differs from the paper (if relevant).

-Optionally strip punctuation for simplicity if needed (but document this deviation).
+Optionally simplify punctuation only if necessary and explicitly document as a deviation.

-Implement a tokenization & vocabulary pipeline:
+Implement tokenization and vocabulary:

-You can use a simple word-level tokenizer (split on spaces) or a basic subword/BPE approach.
+Simple word-level tokenization (split on spaces) is acceptable.

-Build source and target vocabularies with:
+Or a basic BPE/subword method if clearly beneficial and justified.

+Define vocabularies with special tokens:

-<pad>, <bos>, <eos>, <unk> tokens.
+<pad>, <bos>, <eos>, <unk>.

-Reasonable vocab size caps (e.g., 20k–30k) to keep the model manageable.

-Map sentences to padded tensors with attention to:

-Maximum sentence lengths (truncate if necessary, but document).

-Padding index to be used in loss and masking.

-Provide utilities like:

-TextVocab / Vocab class or similar.
+Cap vocab sizes to keep things manageable (e.g., 20k–30k), while noting the paper uses larger vocabularies.

+1409.3215v3

+Sentence reversal (paper detail):

+Reverse the order of words in source sentences (English) but not in target (French), as in the paper.

+Clearly document this behavior in code and markdown.

+Batching and padding:

-Collate function for DataLoader that:
+Implement a collate function that:

-Pads sequences in a batch.
+Pads sequences.

 Returns (src_batch, src_lengths, tgt_input_batch, tgt_target_batch).

+Use <pad> index in loss and masks.

+Every major preprocessing decision must be explained in a markdown cell.

 4. Model Architecture Requirements

-When generating model code, follow these rules:

-Use PyTorch, not high-level seq2seq wrappers.

-Implement a classic Seq2Seq with LSTMs:
+Implement a classic encoder–decoder Seq2Seq with LSTMs in pure PyTorch (no high-level wrappers):

-Encoder:
+Encoder

 Embedding layer for source tokens.

-4-layer LSTM (or GRU if absolutely necessary, but prefer LSTM).
+4-layer LSTM (deep).

-Support for batch dimension and variable length sequences (packed sequences are preferred but not mandatory if clearly justified).
+Support variable-length sequences (packed sequences are preferred; if you avoid them, you must explain why).

-Decoder:
+Last hidden states (and optionally cell states) feed into the decoder’s initial states.

+Decoder

-Embedding for target tokens.
+Embedding layer for target tokens.

-4-layer LSTM initialized from encoder’s final hidden states.
+4-layer LSTM initialized from encoder final states.

-Linear layer from hidden state to target vocabulary logits.
+Linear layer from hidden state to target vocab logits.

-Optional but nice:

-Add dropout between layers.

-Add simple attention only if it stays close to the paper’s spirit and compute allows; otherwise, clearly note if attention is omitted.
+Teacher forcing during training.

-Dimensionality scaling (per assignment):
+Dimensionality

-Keep the depth (4 layers) but you may reduce:

-Embedding dimension (e.g., 256–512 instead of 1000).

-Hidden size (e.g., 256–512 per layer instead of 1000).

-Whenever you propose dimensions, you must:

-Mention they are scaled down for RAM/computation constraints.
+Paper uses 1000-dimensional embeddings and hidden states (very large model).

+1409.3215v3

+In this project:

+Keep 4 layers fixed.

+Choose embedding/hidden dimensions that are smaller but still non-trivial (e.g., 256–512).

+Explicitly state in code comments and markdown that dimensions are scaled down for training time and CPU limitations, not RAM.

-Keep that consistent across the model and training code.
+Keep dimensions consistent across encoder and decoder.

-Expose all key hyperparameters via a configuration object or argument parser:

-Embedding size, hidden size, number of layers (fixed at 4), dropout, learning rate, batch size, teacher forcing ratio, number of epochs, etc.
+Optional extras (only after baseline):

+Dropout between LSTM layers.

+Simple attention mechanism, only if:

+The baseline faithful implementation is already complete.

+You clearly mark this as an extension, not part of the core replication.

+Any deviation from the paper (e.g., GRU instead of LSTM, attention added, etc.) must be:

+Marked explicitly in code comments and markdown.

+Later summarized in the report draft under “Methods” / “Differences from original paper”.

-5. Training & Evaluation
+5. Training, Evaluation & Plots

-Help implement a clear, reusable training pipeline:

-Loss function:
+Loss & Optimization

-Use cross-entropy loss with:

-ignore_index = pad_idx.

-Optimization:

-Use SGD or Adam with configurable learning rate.
+Loss: cross-entropy with ignore_index=pad_idx.

+Optimizer: SGD or Adam (document which, and how this compares to the paper using plain SGD).

+1409.3215v3

-Consider gradient clipping to prevent exploding gradients (as in the paper).
+Implement gradient clipping (global norm, threshold 5) as in the paper.

 Teacher forcing:

-Implement a teacher forcing ratio parameter (e.g., 0.5) and apply it in the decoding loop.
+Implement a configurable teacher forcing ratio (e.g., 0.5).

-Make this ratio configurable.
+Clearly log it and justify the choice.

-Training loop:
+Training Loop

 For each batch:

-Encode source sequence.
+Encode source (reversed) sequence.

-Decode target sequence step-by-step, using teacher forcing.
+Decode target step-by-step with teacher forcing.

 Compute loss over all time steps.

+Backpropagate, clip gradients, step optimizer.

 Log:

-Step or epoch loss.

-Optionally perplexity (exp(loss)).

-Evaluation:
+Training loss per epoch.

+Optionally per batch (or moving average).

+Perplexity exp(loss).

+Evaluation

 Implement:

-Loss / perplexity on validation and test subsets.
+Validation and test loss/perplexity.

-A simple BLEU score (e.g., using sacrebleu or NLTK) on the test subset for a small sample.

-Implement a greedy decoding function for evaluation:
+A greedy decoding function:

-Start with <bos>.
+Start from <bos>.

-Generate tokens step by step until <eos> or max length.
+Generate until <eos> or max length.

-Comparison to paper:

-When generating analysis helpers, include:

-A small section that prints your test BLEU and can be compared to (scaled-down) expectations from the paper.

-Notes about why performance differs (smaller model, fewer training examples, shorter training time, etc.).
+A BLEU score computation on the test subset (e.g., using sacrebleu or NLTK).

+You must also generate plots inside the notebook, such as:

+Training and validation loss curves vs epoch.

+Training and validation perplexity curves vs epoch.

+BLEU score vs epoch (if you evaluate periodically).

+Plots inspired by the paper, as feasible (e.g., performance vs sentence length, similar in spirit to Fig. 3).

+1409.3215v3

+Simple data diagnostics:

+Histogram of sentence lengths (source and target).

+Distribution of token frequencies.

+These plots should have explanatory markdown below them describing what they show and how they connect to the paper and to your results.

-6. Project Structure & Files
+6. Notebook & Project Structure

-When suggesting or creating files, aim for a clean, modular layout, for example:
+Aim for a clean structure, for example:

 src/